 Local DJs added their influence by playing original African hits, combined with champetas, in the parties where they turned tables.
+“Picos,” sound systems, sometimes mounted on trucks and vans introduced introduced recordings from Africa and the Caribbean, genres such as highlife, afrobeat, compas, and soukous.
 Later, the AM and FM radio stations began to do the same during their regular programming or with specialized shows.

 Another version is that its origin comes from the Creole language.
 Champeteaux means something characteristic of the people.
 It would be reasonable to say, therefore, that the musical movement known as champeta means Music of the People.